Great Britain men's national basketball team

 The Great Britain men's national basketball team (also known as GB Basketball or GB) represents Great Britain in international basketball competitions.
 The national team is administered by British Basketball.

 The current governing body for the Great Britain team was formed by the national federations of England (Basketball England), Scotland (Basketballscotland), and Wales (Basketball Wales) on 1 December 2006.
 Prior to the merger, England, Scotland, and Wales competed independently during international play except for Olympic events.

-Great Britain have qualified for the top European tournament, EuroBasket, five times (2009, 2011, 2013, 2017, 2022).
+Great Britain has qualified for the top European tournament, EuroBasket, six times (2009, 2011, 2013, 2017, 2022, 2025).
 Although before or since the alliance, no British team in history has ever qualified for the FIBA World Cup.
 However, Great Britain has competed at the Olympic Games twice (1948, 2012), in which they hosted.

 History

 1948 London Olympics

 The Great Britain national team debuted as the host for the 1948 London Olympics.
 The team was placed into Group A to begin the tournament.
 Although with the advantage of being at home on their side, the team did not capitalize.
 Great Britain were thoroughly outplayed in their first fixture against Uruguay, and eventually finished last in group play at (0–5).
 The outcome relegated the national team to the classification round.
 There they recorded their first tournament victory against Ireland, but fell in their next two matches, to wrap up the event at (1–7) overall.